Speak to a qualified cancer nurse

 Advanced bladder cancer treatment

 If bladder cancer has spread to other parts of the body, it is known as advanced or metastatic bladder cancer.
-You may be offered one or a combination of the following treatments to help control the cancer and ease symptoms.
+Treatment will focus on controlling the cancer and relieving symptoms without trying to cure the disease.
+This is called palliative treatment.

 Side effects of immunotherapy

 Like all treatments, checkpoint inhibitors can cause side effects.
 Because these drugs act on the immune system, they can sometimes cause the immune system to attack healthy cells in any part of the body.
-This can lead to a variety of side effects such as skin rash, diarrhoea, breathing problems and temporary arthritis.
+This can lead to a variety of side effects such as skin rash, diarrhoea, breathing problems, inflammation of the liver, hormone changes and temporary arthritis.
+Your doctor will discuss possible side effects with you.

 This information is reviewed by